 Bell Canada has no objection to the Development, subject to the Owner contacting Bell Canada during detailed design to confirm the provisioning of communication/telecommunication infrastructure needed to service the development.
-A condition to this effect is included in the conditions in Attachment 1.
+A condition to this effect is included in Attachment 1.